vijay8i/this-and-that/01-build-systems/notes/01-cmake-meson-and-ninja.md

 opinion was readable and maintainable for any one coming in contact with it many moons later.

-Before I go any further, let me confess: the title is a clickbait.
-There is no such thing as a perfect build system, but that should not stop us from looking for one.
-And just when we think we found one, we begin to discover the the warts, quirks, and kinks.

-For instance *waf.io* has this design quirk of having to commit itself into version control post install.
+However, *waf.io* has this design quirk of having to commit itself into version control post install.
 Ironically, this feature is what made me choose it for a complex build pipeline in my last startup.
 Developers could simply checkout the monorepo and start building without having to install any additional tools other than the standard compiler tool chain.

+Before I go any further, let me confess: the title is a clickbait.
+There is no such thing as a perfect build system.
+I have not found one yet that is free from warts, quirks, and kinks; so far.
+But that should not stop us from looking for it.

 Reality of modern software development however is that we have to deal with dozens of dependencies that come with their own build systems, and